Objective I: Plant diversity is well understood, documented and recognized

 This report, prepared by BGCI for the 10th Conference of the Parties to the CBD in 2010, provides a review of progress towards GSPC target 8Download

 BGCI has been monitoring progress towards this target using its PlantSearch database.
-PlantSearch is a database of plants in cultivation in botanic gardens around the world, linked to IUCN Red Lists and other relevant information.
-It presently includes records for over 100,000 species in cultivation in over 800 gardens and arboreta around the world.
+PlantSearch is a database of plants in cultivation in botanic gardens around the world, linked to IUCN Red Lists and other databases.
+It currently includes records for over 100,000 species in cultivation in over 800 gardens and arboreta from around the world.
+A survey carried out in 2014 identified 29% of globally threatened species in ex situ collections.At present the largest global effort towards ex situ conservation of wild plants is the Millennium Seed Bank Partnership (http://apps.kew.org/seedlist/seedlist.htm), with 80 countries involved resulting in 13% of the world’s wild species being stored there.

 Please contact us if you have any questions, comments and suggestions related to this target.